Johnson’s former ethics adviser - ‘I quit because of PM’s readiness to break law’

 In a second letter to explain his shock decision to quit on Wednesday, Lord Geidt said that the details of the row over steel tariffs which finally provoked his departure were a “distraction” from his real motivation.

+His comments suggest that his anxiety about Mr Johnson’s behaviour goes far wider - and may include concern over the PM’s bid to override the Northern Ireland Protocol in a way which will breach the Brexit treaty he signed less than three years ago.

-Approvingly quoting former cabinet secretary Lord Butler’s judgement that “this isn’t about steel”, he said that he walked out because he was unready to endorse the government’s openness to breaking its international obligations.
+Approvingly quoting former cabinet secretary Lord Butler’s judgement that “this isn’t about steel”, Lord Geidt said that he walked out because he was unready to endorse the government’s openness to breaking its international obligations.

+In a letter to Mr Johnson explaining his decision to quit, released on Thursday, the former private secretary to the Queen said he had been placed in an “odious and impossible” situation when asked to advise on the government’s plans to maintain tariffs on Chinese steel in possible contravention of World Trade Organisation rules.

+His explanation - coming in the wake of highly-publicised differences over Partygate and the refurbishment of the PM’s flat - diminished the impact of his dramatic departure and allowed Mr Johnson’s allies to portray the prime minister as a champion of UK industry.

 Register for free to continue reading